crownstone/website/19-presskit.md

 The press kit contains the following folders:

-* Diagrams: grayscale installation sketches.
 * Icons: for dimming, switching, positioning, etc.
+* Installation: near the light, in a single or double socket, at the switch.
 * Logo: black, transparent svg.
-* Products: pictures of Crownstone plugs, builtin Crownstones, Guidestones, and PCBs.
+* Products: pictures of the Crownstone Built-in One and the Guidestones.
 * Renders: exploded views and renderings in living room setting.
+* Works with Crownstone: for integrations and companion products.

-The press kit can be downloaded here: [presskit visuals (zip, 38 MB)]({{ site.url }}/attachments/presskit/presskit.zip).
+The press kit can be downloaded here: [presskit visuals (zip, 15 MB)]({{ site.url }}/attachments/presskit/presskit.zip).
+If higher resolution pictures for your medium are required, contact us!

 ## Webshop kit